dtcenter/METplus/docs/Contributors_Guide/conda_recipe.rst

 Conda environment used to build/index the recipe before running those commands.
 Remove the existing local channel and/or create a new local channel.
-Uninstall *metplus* from the environment where it was installed before re-installing using `conda uninstall metplus`.
+Uninstall *metplus* from the environment where it was installed before re-installing using :code:`conda uninstall metplus`.